Shopping Links

 US DVD Review

-The DVD (since re-released at a budget price) is a solid but more or less standard USM production of the era--it features English and Japanese soundtracks (stereo in Japanese, Dolby 5.1 in English, which sounds better) and reasonably sharp video.
-Being that it's based on the same masters as the dubbed tapes, the even episodes roll the dub cast, while the odd ones leave the Japanese credits intact, although the basic Japanese cast is translated on the reverse of the box cover (it's visible through the clear case, as with most of USM's DVDs).
-Extras include a meet-the-cast special feature (thankfully available in both languages) and a whole bunch of stuff viewable through a cheesy little (Windows only) application on a computer: The basic cast of both languages (same as the box), the complete production staff, complete scripts of all six episodes (wow), and a fairly large gallery of stills (which look oddly dark and grainy) and a few cels (these are also all available in a folder on the disc, if you're so inclined).
+USM's original DVD (later re-released at a budget price) is a solid but more or less standard example of their work from the era--it features English and Japanese soundtracks (stereo in Japanese, Dolby 5.1 in English, which sounds noticeably better), and reasonably sharp video.
+Being that it's based on the same masters as the dubbed tapes, the even-numbered episodes roll the dub cast, while the odd-numbered ones leave the Japanese credits intact, although the basic Japanese cast is translated on the reverse of the box cover (it's visible through the clear case, as with most of USM's DVDs).
+Extras include a meet-the-cast special feature (thankfully available in both languages) and a whole bunch of stuff viewable through a cheesy little (Windows only) application on a computer: The basic cast of both languages (same as the box), the complete production staff, complete scripts of all six episodes (now that's a special feature!), and a fairly large gallery of stills (which look oddly dark and grainy) and a few cels.
+The images are also all available in a folder on the disc, if you're so inclined.

 Photon looks silly, but is not for children.
-A lot of mature themes, generally crude jokes, raunchy situations, and a whole lot of nudity (particularly early on--Keyne spends the entire first episode naked, although the villain thankfully benefits from a dot or two).
-Plus, there is more serious violence and disturbing situations at the end than the silly situations would belie.
-I would say it easily qualifies as 16-up on balance.
+A lot of mature themes, generally crude jokes, raunchy situations, and a whole lot of nudity (particularly early on--Keyne spends the entire first episode naked, although the villain thankfully benefits from a modesty dot or two).
+Add some more serious violence and disturbing situations at the end and I would say it easily qualifies as 16-up on balance.
 Even USM couldn't seem to make up its mind--the back of the box laughably claims "brief nudity" (brief if you're a nudist, maybe), but the video itself has their standard "adult" warnings on it).

 Nudity: 4 - A whole lot of female nudity and some exposed men as well.